 - Log on to the ApsaraDB for MongoDB console.

-- In the upper-left corner of the home page, select the region where the target instance is located.
+- In the upper-left corner of the page, select the resource group and the region of the target instance.

-- In the left-side navigation pane, click Replica Set Instances or Sharding Instances based on the architecture of the target instance.
+- In the left-side navigation pane, click Replica Set Instances, or Sharded Cluster Instances based on the instance type.

-- Locate the target instance and click its instance ID.
+- Find the target instance and click its ID.

 - On the Basic Information page, click Upgrade Database Version and select the version for upgrade.

 - In the Upgrade Database Version message, click OK.

 The instance status changes to Upgrading.
 When the instance is changed to the Running state, the upgrade is complete.